Sunoco: Current operation: focus on fuel distribution and energy infrastructure

 On March 13, 2024, Sunoco LP announced its acquisition of Zenith Energy Netherlands Amsterdam B.V., which included liquid fuels terminals in Amsterdam, Netherlands, and Bantry Bay, Ireland.

 On May 3, 2024, Sunoco LP acquired NuStar Energy LP for $7.3 billion.
 As reported by J.P.
 Morgan analysts, the acquisition “represented a transformative shift in strategy to a more diversified and vertically integrated business.”
 Assets added in the acquisition included a network of approximately 9,500 miles of pipeline and 63 terminals.

 In July 2024, Sunoco LP announced the formation of a joint venture with Energy Transfer to combine their crude oil and produced water-gathering assets in the Permian Basin.
 The joint venture now operates more than 5,000 miles of crude oil and water gathering pipelines along with crude oil storage capacity of over 11 million barrels.
 Energy Transfer holds a 67.5% interest in the joint venture, with Sunoco LP holding the remaining 32.5% interest.

 In August 2024, the company acquired a liquid fuels terminal in Portland, Maine.

 On March 12, 2025, Sunoco LP expanded its presence in Europe by acquiring TanQuid, Germany's largest independent terminal operator with a portfolio of 15 terminals located in Germany and one terminal located in Southwestern Poland.
 This infrastructure serves an important role in the European fuel distribution supply chain.

-On May 4, 2025, Sunoco LP announced its intent to acquire Canadian fuel distributor and retailer Parkland Corporation in a cash and equity deal valued at $9.1 billion.
-The combined company would be the largest independent fuel distributor in the Americas, with over 11,000 retail locations.
-The company would also become owner of the Burnaby Refinery.
-Sunoco stated that it would maintain Parkland's Calgary headquarters and "significant" employment in Canada.
-The agreement is subject to both shareholder approval, and clearance under the Investment Canada Act.
-Parkland's board has also been the subject of a proxy fight by a major shareholder that had been critical of the company's management.
-However, the deal was finalized and took effect on November 11, 2025.
+On October 31, 2025, Sunoco LP announced that it had closed on its acquisition of Canadian fuel distributor and retailer Parkland Corporation in a cash and equity deal valued at $9.1 billion, making Sunoco the largest independent fuel distributor in the Americas, with over 11,000 retail locations.
+The company also became owner of the Burnaby Refinery.

+As part of the transaction, Sunoco formed a new publicly traded Delaware limited liability company named SunocoCorp LLC (NYSE: SUNC).
+SunocoCorp holds limited partnership units of Sunoco that are economically equivalent to Sunoco's publicly traded common units on the basis of one Sunoco common unit for each outstanding SunocoCorp unit.
+This new publicly traded entity is treated as a corporation for tax purposes.